davidlpz/krakatoa/README.md

 Options are set with an object as second argument to the .slider() method.
 They are all optional.
 Some options that you can specify:

 * **width**: width of the slider.
-Can be set to 'auto' or a integer.
-The default value is 400.
+Can be set to 'auto' (it will be the container's width) or a string.
+The default value is 400px.
 * **height**: height of the slider.
-Can be set to 'auto' (it will be the height of the actual image) or a integer.
-The default value is 300.
+Can be set to 'auto' (it will be the height of the actual image) or a string.
+The default value is 300px.
 * **loop**: begins again after last image.
 Boolean.
 Default value is true.
 * **show_arrows**: Show the arrows control.
 Boolean.
 Default value is true.
 * **show_buttons**: Show the pagination buttons.
 Boolean.
 Default value is true.